Top Mississippi River Cruises Offered by American Cruise Lines (UPDATED 2026)

 Shore Excursion Tip — B.B.
 King Museum & Delta Interpretive Center in Indianola, Mississippi

-A very timely shore excursion to the B.B.
+Do this shore excursion to the B.B.
 King Museum in tiny Indianola (pop.
-9,003) since the legendary musician was born 100 years ago on Sept.
+9,003) to celebrate the legendary musician's recent 100th birthday; he was born more than a century ago on Sept.
 16, 1925.
 King chose his hometown for the museum and for where he is buried.
 King died in his sleep on May 14, 2015, in Las Vegas.
 He was 89 years old.

 As a shore excursion from the Greenville port stop, the B.B.
 King Museum & Delta Interpretive Center is a fascinating place.
 Born Riley B. King in Itta Bena, Mississippi, King picked up his nickname in Memphis where he was known as the “Beale Street Blues Boy,” later shortened to B.B.